-Recently, Chaté and his co-workers developed stochastic algorithms aiming at characterizing the nature and the properties of a spontaneous macroscopic motion raising in an assembly of identical agents interacting locally [5, 12].
-Despite their minimality, these models with a reduce number of parameters are full of informations about the motion of bacteria or complex patterns arising in liquid crystal [6].
-Furthermore, still in the spirit of minimal models done by Chaté and coworkers, a slightly modified model of collective motion has been successfully applied into the description of starlings flocks, that are known to display a very high degree of complexity (figure 1.1) [26].
+Recently, Chaté and his co-workers developed stochastic algorithms aiming at characterizing the nature and the properties of a spontaneous macroscopic motion raising in an assembly of identical agents interacting locally [16, 39].
+Despite their minimality, these models with a reduce number of parameters are full of informations about the motion of bacteria or complex patterns arising in liquid crystal [18].
+Furthermore, still in the spirit of minimal models done by Chaté and coworkers, a slightly modified model of collective motion has been successfully applied into the description of starlings flocks, that are known to display a very high degree of complexity (figure 1.1) [74].

-If these minimal models are fruitful to understand the role of simple mechanisms in the emergence of complex patterns or information transfer, like in biology, dynamical systems and also in economy, we hope to build a new model capturing the main features of co-movements in commodities derivative markets.
+If these minimal models are fruitful to understand the role of simple mechanisms in the emergence of complex patterns or information transfer, like in biology, dynamical systems and also in economy, we hope in the long run, to build a new model capturing the main features of co-movements in commodities derivative markets.